Grumman F8F Bearcat: France and South Vietnam

 The first combat for the F8F Bearcat was during the French Indochina War (1946–1954), when nearly 200 Bearcats were delivered to the French forces in 1951 as part of the American support for the war.
 Since the Viet Minh did not have an air force, the French had no need for them as interceptors, and they were used in the ground-support role instead.

 When the war ended in 1954 and French forces withdrew, 28 surviving Bearcats were donated to South Vietnam, and served with the Republic of Vietnam Air Force from 1956.
-The Vietnamese Bearcats were retired from 1960 onwards, replaced with Douglas A-1 Skyraiders and North American T-28 Trojans as the Vietnam War (1957–1975) continued.
+The Vietnamese Bearcats were retired from 1960 onwards, replaced with Douglas A-1 Skyraiders and North American T-28 Trojans as the Vietnam War (1955–1975) continued.

 Thailand

-F8Fs were also supplied to Thailand during the late 1940s.
+The U.S. Navy sold several F8Fs to Thailand during the late 1940s.